Skip to main content

 What is an Onboarding Checklist?

-An onboarding checklist helps everyone in your organization by:
+A checklist helps your whole organization by:

 What to Include in an Onboarding Checklist

-• Official documentation (like HR paperwork and tax information)
+• Official documentation (HR paperwork, tax forms)

-• Logins, software, accounts, and technical information
+• Logins, software, accounts and technical access

-• Introduction to your company culture
+• An introduction to your company culture

 • Dates for check-ins and performance reviews

-• Meeting with colleagues and superiors
+• Meetings with colleagues and managers

 How to Create an Employee Onboarding Checklist in 12 Steps